cyber-dojo/cyber-dojo/docs/how-to-contribute-to-server.md

   - deploys the tagged docker-image to [https://beta.cyber-dojo.org](https://beta.cyber-dojo.org)
   - may also deploy the tagged docker-image to [https://cyber-dojo.org](https://cyber-dojo.org)
 - if running locally
-  - you need to read
+  - you will need to read
     [versioner's README](https://github.com/cyber-dojo/versioner/blob/master/README.md)
     to learn how to make one or more of its tags refer to tags of locally built images.